xyproto/wann/README.md

 * Adding convolution nodes might give interesting results.

-## Experimental features

-There is an experimental feature in place for outputting a network as a Go function.
-This only works for networks that are 1 deep, right now.
+## Generating Go code from a trained network

+This is an experimental feature and a work in progress!

+The idea is to generate one large expression from all the expressions that each node in the network represents.

+Right now, his only works for networks that has a depth of 1.

-Adding these two lines to `cmd/evolve/main.go`:
+For example, adding these two lines to `cmd/evolve/main.go`:

 ```go
 // Output a Go function for this network